Tonyuche/Project/TrendyDesigns.md

       * **Trendy-Data** ->VLAN 10 (WPA2-Enterprise authentication via DC-Server)
       * **Trendy-WLAN** ->VLAN 99 (WPA2-PSK for employee mobile)
       * **Trendy-Guest** ->VLAN 90 (Captive Portal enabled)
-### 5. Management & Security
-* **INFRA_MGMT (VLAN 70)**
-  * Devices: PC01 (admin workstation), router/firewall interfaces, switch SVIs
-  * Purpose: Restricted access for IT staff only
-* **Security Features**
-  * ACLs applied to POS VLANs (only allowed to reach Inventory Server + Internet)
-  * HSRP for router redundancy
-  * LACP trunk between core switches for loop prevention
-  * Guest VLAN isolated via WLC with Internet-only access
-#### 5.1 Secure Credential Storage
-The method used to securely store all administrative login credentials (Firewall, Switch, APs, Server Admin accounts, ERP passwords) is:
-* **Method:** A centralized, business-grade, encrypted *Password Manager* (e.g., Bitwarden Teams or 1Password Business) is implemented.
-* **Access:** Access to the Password Manager requires a unique master password for each administrator user, combined with MFA (Multi-Factor Authentication).
-* **Repository:** The actual passwords are not stored in the GitHub documentation repository.
-Only this methodology and the necessary unprivileged user account names are documented.
-* **Principle:** Credentials are encrypted in transit and at rest using strong standards like AES-256 and are only decrypted locally on authorized administrator workstations.

-**IP convention for DCHP/DNS**
-* .1 = HSRP/VRRP virtual gateway
-* .2 = R1 subinterface
-* .3 = R2 subinterface
-* .10 - .19 = Reserved for servers/infrastructure reservations
-* .100–.200 → DHCP pool for clients

 ### 6. Organizational Structure, Users & Permissions – Day 1 Deliverable
 #### 6.1.
 Organizational Unit (OU) Structure